 We are excited to announce one of our first official makers!
-Jenni Glassford from the local community will be exhibiting her needle felting work at our Mini Makers fair.
+Jenni Glassford from the local community will be exhibiting her needle felting work at our Mini Maker Faire.

 We are excited to have Glassford join our line up of makers.
-Want to see more of Jenni Glassfords’s?
+Want to see more of Jenni Glassfords’s work?
 Check out her official flicker page.
-You can also see her work in person at the Poughkeepsie Mini Makers Faire on November 15.
+You can also see her work in person at the Poughkeepsie Mini Maker Faire on November 15.

-Want to join Glassford as a Maker at our fair.
+Want to join Glassford as a Maker at our Faire?
 Go to our Call for Makers Page and apply.
 Applications are being accepted now through October 3rd.

 The Poughkeepsie Mini Maker Faire is a fun and family-friendly event that celebrates what the mid-Hudson Valley is inventing, making and creating.
 It brings together Makers, Crafters, Farmers, Inventors, Hackers, Scientists and Artists of all ages in one place for learning, play, spectacle and inspiration.
 Watch this short video to get a feel for what a Maker Faire is all about.
 If you have a little more time, take a look at this inspiring TEDx presentation by Maker Faire founder Dale Dougherty.